lweasel/piquant/docs/overview.rst

 * Cufflinks: Bowtie [Bowtie]_ and TopHat [TopHat]_ are required to map simulated reads to the genome.
 * RSEM: Bowtie [Bowtie]_ is required by RSEM to map simulated reads to the transcriptome.
 * eXpress: Bowtie [Bowtie]_ is required to map simulated reads to the transcriptome.
-In this case, *piquant* creates transcriptome sequences using a tool from the RSEM package (``rsem-prepare-reference``).
+In this case, *piquant* creates transcriptome sequences for mapping using a tool from the RSEM package (``rsem-prepare-reference``).
-* Sailfish: *piquant* again uses ``rsem-prepare-reference`` from the RSEM package to create transcriptome sequences.
+* Sailfish: *piquant* again uses ``rsem-prepare-reference`` from the RSEM package to create reference transcriptome sequences.

 *piquant* has been tested with Bowtie version 1.0.0 and TopHat version 2.0.10.